 There are a few strategies you can use to maximize the Guest of Honor benefit, so let’s go over those.

-Earn Globalist status more easily
+Earn Globalist status as easily as possible

-Just for having the World of Hyatt Credit Card, you receive five elite nights towards status annually, plus you can earn an additional two elite nights for every $5,000 you spend on your card.
-Meanwhile the World of Hyatt Business Credit Card offers five elite nights for every $10,000 spent on the card in a calendar year.
-In other words, if you wanted to you could earn Globalist status exclusively through credit card spending.
+- Just for having the World of Hyatt Credit Card, you receive five elite nights toward status annually, plus you can earn an additional two elite nights for every $5,000 you spend on your card

 In reality, I don’t recommend spending your way all the way to Globalist status, but rather would recommend doing so through a combination of credit card spending and actual stays.
 After all, what’s the point of Globalist status if you never actually stay?